-- 11. The codes contained at section 1.7.4 (CP2014) are planning provisions and not building assessment provisions as required by both section 46 (SA) and section 282(3)(b) (SPA) and would therefore be considered to be redundant, of no effect and lacking capacity.11 - 12.
-The Appellant also submitted that pursuant to section 289(1) of the SPA, the refusal of the application by the Council as concurrence agency must be accompanied by the reasons for which the Council issued a refusal.
-In this respect the applicant relied on section 27B of the Acts Interpretation Act (AIA), which relevantly requires that "Reasons" must be accompanied by a statement of the findings on material questions of fact and references to the evidence or other material upon which those findings were based.12 - 13.
-The Appellant submitted that the Council did not identify why it has formed the view that the proposed building work is not complaint with "amenities and aesthetics" other than to reflect on planning scheme and planning scheme codes.
-Such reasons are submitted not to be "clear, specific and unambiguous" such that the applicant could easily understand that the Council was directing a refusal nor easily understand why the application had been refused and then decide whether or not to appeal.13 - 14.
+- 21. The Appellant submitted that the Council did not identify why it has formed the view that the proposed building work is not complaint with "amenities and aesthetics" other than to reflect on planning scheme and planning scheme codes.
+Such reasons are submitted not to be "clear, specific and unambiguous" such that the applicant could easily understand that the Council was directing a refusal nor easily understand why the application had been refused and then decide whether or not to appeal.13 - 22.
 As to "amenity and aesthetic" the Appellant refers the Tribunal to the definition of "amenity" at City Plan 2014 Table SC1.2.3.B- Brisbane City Council administrative definitions:14

+Amenity

-Amenity The qualities of a location in regard to noise, vibration, dust, odour, air quality, lighting, daylight, glare, breezes and shade, freedom from hazard or risk of threats to health and well-being of occupants, and the uninterrupted ability to use and enjoy the land for the purpose it was designed, that may be affected by the level, time and duration of activities on nearby sites or the impacts of natural hazards, including spatial and temporal impacts. impacts of flatdraf flazards, including spatial and temporal impacts.
+The qualities of a location in regard to noise, vibration, dust, odour, air quality, lighting, daylight, glare, breezes and shade, freedom from hazard or risk of threats to health and well-being of occupants, and the uninterrupted ability to use and enjoy the land for the purpose it was designed, that may be affected by the level, time and duration of activities on nearby sites or the impacts of natural hazards, including spatial and temporal impacts.

-- 15. The Appellant submits that the definition of "amenity" extracted above, is the same as that which should be applied by Council in 1.7.4 of CP2014. - 16.
+- 23. The Appellant submits that the definition of "amenity" extracted above, is the same as that which should be applied by Council in 1.7.4 of CP2014. - 24.
 There is no corresponding definition of "aesthetic".
-15 - 17.
+15 - 25.
 The Appellant did not make any substantive submissions regarding design & siting.